-With hoodie season comes heating season.
-As the last leaves drop, it’s important that your mobile home furnace stays up to task.
+With hoodie season comes heating season!
+As the last leaves drop, your mobile home furnace must stay up to task.
 Before you invest in replacing a mobile home furnace in its entirety, it’s important to realize that a failed or defective part could be causing your woes.
 The ability to differentiate between minor and major issues could literally mean a difference of hundreds of dollars.

 Is your ductwork clean?